Gold Approaching Buy Zones Again

 As a risk-averse investor, but bullish on gold, expecting $3,000 gold by 2026, I'm planning to get more involved with GLD around $142.
 This is lower than today, near what I consider a likely bottom, but below today's potentially too high short-term prices.
 If you are even less risk tolerant, then wait until closer to $133 to get involved.

 My likely move will be to sell cash-secured puts to early autumn with a strike price of $140-$142.
 The exact contracts will depend on liquidity at the time.
-My hope is to get enough premium that my net purchase price if the contracts are put to me is close to $133.
+My hope is to get enough premium that my net purchase price if the contracts are put to me, is close to $133.
 In this way, I'm pulling in premium, have a decent chance with the puts being assigned to me, which I'd be happy with, and a net cost basis near the bottom of the range I have identified as longer-term support.

 For those who don't want to miss out on owning some GLD, selling cash-secured puts with a higher strike price also is something to consider.
 As GLD falls in price, there are several support levels layered up rather close (a confluence in technical jargon) together from about $151 to $146.
 You could certainly sell puts with strike prices in that area as those prices hit.
 Being more aggressive, you would likely only be looking to get an "after premium" cost basis around $142.